ondat/documentation/docs/operations/encryption.md

 ### Example - Enable Volume Data Encryption Through a `PersistentVolumeClaim` Definition

-The following guidance below will demonstrates how to enable Ondat's Data Encryption through a  `PersistentVolumeClaim` (PVC) definition.
+The following guidance will demonstrates how to enable Ondat's Data Encryption through a  `PersistentVolumeClaim` (PVC) definition.
 -   The instructions will enable data encryption on a PVC that will be used by a `StatefulSet` resource in the `encrypted` namespace.

 1. Create a namespace called `encrypted` where the encrypted volume and `StatefulSet` will reside.